imacubsfan23/Movie-Search-Service/README.md

 This way the user doesn't have to manually scroll back to the bottom of the page when looking through popular results

 # Future Goals
-* Improved the scroll to bottom of page functionality
+* Improve the scroll to bottom of page functionality
-* Used React.js to create a better front end, and use redux to simulate my backend
+* Use React.js to create a better front end, and use redux to simulate my backend